analogdevicesinc/VSCode-Maxim/readme.md

 # VSCode-Maxim

 # Introduction
 This is a [Visual Studio Code](https://code.visualstudio.com/)-based development environment for [Maxim Integrated's](https://www.maximintegrated.com/en/products/microcontrollers.html) microcontrollers.
 It builds off of Microsoft's C/C++ extension and leverages Maxim's toolchain into a full-featured IDE for building and debugging embedded code.
-Currently, **only Windows is supported**.
+Windows and Linux are supported, though only Windows 10 and Ubuntu 20.04 LTS are officially tested.

 **Note:** This repository now contains a full [User Guide](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/userguide.md).
-The readme below is intended as a comprehensive list of all available configuration options and requirements.
-The User Guide contains step-by-step walkthroughs for getting started, configuring sample code, creating projects from scratch, etc. and is a great way to get started.
+If this is your first time with this software, start there.

 # Requirements
 Please download and install the following software dependencies: